Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 Now you have a plan.
 Do some setup work before you start.
 Like you did in the last section, create all the files you need first, and fill them in with code as you go along, building out the components and refactoring them as you go.

-First, add a new folder, and call it `components`.
+1. First, add a new folder, and call it `components`.

 	`mkdir components`

-Within your `/components` folder, create three empty `component` files with the `.jsx` file extension (remembering to capitalize the first character in the file name):
+2. Within your `/components` folder, create three empty `component` files with the `.jsx` file extension (remembering to capitalize the first character in the file name):

-- `Title.jsx`
+- **Title.jsx**
-- `Greeting.jsx`
+	`touch /components/Title.jsx`
-- `Input.jsx`
+- **Greeting.jsx**

-1. `touch /components/Title.jsx`
+	`touch /components/Greeting.jsx`

-2. `touch /components/Greeting.jsx`
+- **Input.jsx**

-3. `touch /components/Inout.jsx`
+	`touch /components/Input.jsx`

 Files with the `.jsx` extension are specific to the React library, and will typically contain the familiar HTML-like syntax you’ve seen in earlier sections.
 It’s important to note that this file extension is down to personal preference.
 JSX files will be converted into raw JavaScript by a tool such as Babel JS before being run in the browser.
 Some people prefer to have presentational components that just accept static data and display it, using the `.jsx` file extension to denote them.
 The important thing to remember is you can use either `.js` or `.jsx` to name your files.
-Tthere is no difference, only personal preference.
+There is no difference, only personal preference.

 Let’s start moving through the files and coding them.